{{ item.label }}: {{ item.title }}

 Patients at risk of self-harm: continuous observation, Health Services Safety Investigations Body, May 2024

-In this conference, through case studies and expert advice we will explore how we can support people who self-harm by ensuring a compassionate approach, understanding the common causes and drivers, as well as developing safety plans with a path to recovery.
-With sessions dedicated to those working with children in the education sector, this conference will explore the importance of early identification, how schools can improve their crisis support and the issue of self-harm amongst boys.
+Through case studies and expert advice this conference will explore how we can support people who self-harm by ensuring a compassionate approach, understanding the common causes and drivers, as well as supporting and improving practice and support in schools

 This conference will enable you to: